Skip to navigation Skip to content Skip to footer

 During the 2022 men’s season, Tinney helped lead the team to an NCAA Tournament appearance with a 12-5-3 record.
 Tinney and the staff were also awarded the Coast-to-Coast Coaching Staff of the Year award.
 Team accomplishments included Jack Gentilli earning his second All-Region and All-Wisconsin honors while also being All-Conference.
 Additionally, Danny Gutzwiller was named the Conference Rookie of the Year, while Konrad Ziaja, Clayton Lautenschlaeger, and Alester Dawson received All-Conference honors.
 Danny Gutzwiller, Konrad Ziaja, and Clayton Lautenschlaeger were also named to the All-Wisconsin team.

-During the 2022 women’s season, Tinney helped lead the team to its best season in program history with a 12-6-2 record.
+In 2022, Tinney helped lead the women’s program to one of its best seasons in program history with a 12-6-2 record.
 The team also made it to the quarterfinals of the WIAC Tournament.
 Team accomplishments included Lydia Smith earning All-WIAC honors and Annalise Spindle being named to the All-WIAC Sportsmanship Team.

-A Pittsburgh, Pennsylvania native, Tinney graduated from Chartiers Valley High School where he was an All-Conference player and League All-Star.
-He served as a team captain and was a three-year letter- winner.
+A Pittsburgh, Pennsylvania native, Tinney graduated from Chartiers Valley High School where he was an All-Conference player and the MVP of the WPIAL All-Star Game.
+He served as a team captain and was a three-year letter-winner.
 He went on to a standout collegiate career playing as a midfielder for the University of Mount Union and played in a total of 70 games making 63 starts.
 During his 2018 season at Mount Union, the team reached its first-ever national rank (#13); highest ever regional rank (#2), and a team record of completing nine consecutive shutouts.
 He was voted Rookie of the Year by his teammates after the 2014 campaign.
 Tinney was also voted the team’s Offensive MVP in two consecutive seasons, and the Overall MVP in 2016.
 He graduated from Mount Union in 2018 with undergraduate degrees in Marketing and Business Management.

 Following his collegiate career, Tinney coached for Beadling Soccer club in Pittsburgh.
 He coached the club’s youth academy teams and the 2008 boys age group.
 Under Tinney, the ‘08 team won the 2021 PA West State Cup and earned a spot in the USYS Eastern 2021 Regional Championships where they were finalists.
 Tinney’s ‘08 team was selected to play in the MLS Next Developmental League in the 2021 Fall season.
 It was the club’s first-ever team to participate in the league.

-Tinney currently holds a United States Soccer Federation C License and received his Master’s in Education during May of 2023 from the University of Mount Union.
+Tinney currently holds a United States Soccer Federation C License and received his Master’s of Education in Athletic Coaching from the University of Mount Union in May of 2023.